-- A. A determination that the Respondent's request for an appeal is denied.
-If the appeal is denied, the matter is closed, and the hearing officer's decision and any sanctions stand. - B. A modification of the in-violation decision and/or sanction consistent with his/her decision to grant the appeal.
-The modified in violation decision and/or sanction will be final and not subject to further appeal. - C. Remand the case to the original hearing officer and provide instructions to reconsider the matter inconsistent with those instructions.
-Following reconsideration, the finding of the Student Conduct Board and/or the sanction(s) imposed will be final and not subject to further appeal.
+A. A determination that the Respondent's request for an appeal is denied.
+If the appeal is denied, the matter is closed, and the Student Conduct Board's decision and any sanctions stand.

+- B. A modification of the in-violation decision and/or sanction consistent with his/her decision to grant the appeal.
+The modified in violation decision and/or sanction will be final and not subject to further appeal. - C. Remand the case to the original Student Conduct Board and provide instructions to reconsider the matter inconsistent with those instructions.
+Following reconsideration, the finding of the Student Conduct Board an/or the sanction(s) imposed will be final and not subject to further appeal.